enino84/enino84.github.io/courses/intro_data_assimilation/index.md

 ### Sequential Data Assimilation

+Sequential data assimilation is a technique used to assimilate new observations into a dynamical system over time.
+In this approach, observations are assimilated sequentially, one at a time, as they become available.
+The goal of sequential data assimilation is to estimate the state of the system at each time step, given the available observations up to that point in time.

+One common approach to sequential data assimilation is the Kalman filter, which is a linear data assimilation method that was originally developed for tracking the position and velocity of objects in space.
+The Kalman filter provides an estimate of the state of the system at each time step, along with an estimate of the uncertainty associated with that estimate.

+More generally, sequential data assimilation can be carried out using a variety of algorithms, including ensemble-based methods such as the Ensemble Kalman Filter (EnKF) and Particle Filters.
+These methods are well-suited to handling non-linear and non-Gaussian systems, and are widely used in the atmospheric and oceanic sciences for weather forecasting and climate modeling.

+Sequential data assimilation is a powerful technique for integrating observations into dynamical models over time, and has important applications in a wide range of fields, including weather forecasting, climate modeling, and control systems engineering.

 - Introduction to Data Assimilation - [Slides](<Introduction to Data Assimilation.pdf>) -
 - One dimensional case - [Jupyter Notebook](DA_ENDJ_One_Dimensional_Data_Assimilation.ipynb)